skyfielders/python-skyfield/skyfield/documentation/positions.rst

 * An :class:`Apparent` position is computed
   by calling the :meth:`Astrometric.apparent()` method.
-  This applies two real-world effects that slightly shift everything in the night sky: the aberration of light produced by the observer’s own motion through space, and the gravitational deflection of light
+  This applies two real-world effects that slightly shift everything in the sky: the aberration of light produced by the observer’s own motion through space, and the gravitational deflection of light